gmail unsubscribeemail managementproductivity

 Safest: Use privacy-focused tools

-• MailMop - Analyzes emails locally, never uploads your data
+• MailMop analyzes emails locally and never uploads your data

 • Finds unsubscribe links without clicking suspicious ones